lineageos4microg/lineageos4microg.github.io/index.md

 A secondary objective is to make our main build tool available for other projects and individuals to use to make and maintain their own builds:

-- of LineageOS for microG, 'vanilla' LineageOS, and / or other LOS-based custom ROMs (e.g. [IodéOS](https://iode.tech/));
+- of LineageOS for microG, 'vanilla' LineageOS, and / or other LineageOS-based custom ROMs (e.g. [IodéOS](https://iode.tech/));
 - for other devices, whether or not officially supported by those projects.

 ### Project deliverables